davidyell/Ping-Pong-Tracker/README.md

 The system does not include any admin interface, login or cms.
 If you want to add this, then feel free to add it yourself.
 You can bake out basic admin, [using the Cake shell](http://book.cakephp.org/2.0/en/console-and-shells/code-generation-with-bake.html).

 ##Branch strategy
-Development and issues should be developed in the `dev` branch before being merged into `master`. `master` should remain clean, stable and bug free.
+Development and issues should be developed in the `develop` branch before being merged into `master`. `master` should remain clean, stable and bug free.

 ##Versioning
 Tags should exist in the system for the version numbers.